Frequently Asked Questions

 Resources are available for students with all types of disabilities, such as those who are deaf, blind or visually impaired, have mobility or language issues, learning disabilities, or who have chronic health, neurological, psychological, or emotional issues.
 Services offered include: one-on-one tutoring, test scribes, readers, recorded books, large print materials, and braille.
 We also help students work with outside agencies and other programs to ensure they succeed in college.
 Please contact the SSD Office for more information.

-- The Help Desk provide general technical support and assistance with most campus technology.
-Contact the Help Desk at 425.640.1234 or email@example.com
+- The Service Desk provides general technical support and assistance with most campus technology.
+Contact the Service Desk by submitting a new ticket at itsupport.edmonds.edu

 ACADEMIC INTEGRITY (HONESTY)